gabrielelobosco/gabrielelobosco/README.md

 # Ciao a tutti! 🤙

 Hi there!
-I'm Gabriele, a 19-year-old passionate about computer science. 🚀 My home is Italy, and I'm about to embark on my journey into the world of computer science by starting my studies in Computer Science and Technology.
+I'm Gabriele, a 20-year-old passionate about computer science. 🚀 My home is Italy, and I'm currently studying Computer Science at Università degli Studi della Basilicata.
-My interests span a wide spectrum, from web development to AI and game development
+My interests span a wide spectrum, from web and software development to algorithms and AI.
+I'm curious about any type of CS topic.

 ## Currently...